Viv Richards, Learie Constantine & Wes Hall: West Indies cricketers who charmed Lancashire

 "I was the fly in the coconut ice cream - very, very noticeable."

-Throughout the 20th Century West Indies' greatest cricketers dazzled on the humble club grounds of Lancashire.
+Throughout the 20th century West Indies' greatest cricketers dazzled on the humble club grounds of Lancashire.

-Names like Viv Richards, Learie Constantine and Wes Hall are all etched onto the honours boards of the north west and they feature in a BBC documentary - Race and Pace - aired at 19:30 BST on 2 October on BBC Four.
+Names like Viv Richards, Learie Constantine and Wes Hall are all etched onto the honours boards of the north west and they feature in a BBC documentary - Race and Pace - which is now available on iPlayer.

 But their tales are about much more than cricket.